-Any student whose application is selected for Verification must provide the requested documentation to the Financial Aid Office within 30 days of notification.
-Payment of financial aid funds may be delayed if the following information is not submitted in a timely fashion.
+Any student whose application is selected for verification must provide the requested documentation to the Financial Aid Office within 30 days of notification.
+Payment of financial aid funds may be delayed if the following information is not submitted in a timely fashion:

-- Signed copy of parent's Federal Income Tax Return (1040, 1040A, etc.) and W-2's - Signed copy of student's Federal Income Tax Return (1040, 1040A, etc.) and W-2's - Documentation of untaxed income (Social Security Benefits, Welfare, Child Support, etc.) - Enclosed Verification Worksheet indicating household size - Other documentation specified by the Financial Aid Office
+- Signed copy of parent's Federal Income Tax Return (1040, 1040A, etc.) and W-2's - Signed copy of student's Federal Income Tax Return (1040, 1040A, etc.) and W-2's - Documentation of untaxed income (Social Security Benefits, Welfare, Child Support, etc.) - Verification Worksheet indicating household size (form provided by the financial aid office) - Other documentation specified by the Financial Aid Office